 This is identical to step (a) but with X and Y reversed in the above procedure.
 This results in a second estimate of DRef.
 The larger should be used [13].

-Figure 3 illustrates a Design Chart, i.e., a plot of probability of creep-fatigue crack initiation in 316H stainless steel versus 3T-RDM, obtained based on a benchmark problem and validated by three EDF case-studies [13].
+Figure 3 illustrates a Design Chart, i.e., a plot of probability of creep-fatigue crack initiation in 316H stainless steel versus 3T-RDM, obtained based on a benchmark problem and validated by three EDF case-studies [13]

 Figure 3.
 Design Chart obtained using Level 1 3T-RDM for creep-fatigue crack initiation in 316H stainless steel [13].